Eudialyte

-Eudialyte, whose name derives from the Greek phrase Εὖ διάλυτος, eu dialytos, meaning "well decomposable", is a somewhat rare, nine member ring cyclosilicate mineral, which forms in alkaline igneous rocks, such as nepheline syenites.
+Eudialyte, whose name derives from the Greek phrase Εὖ διάλυτος, eu dialytos, meaning "well decomposable", is a somewhat rare, nine-member-ring cyclosilicate mineral, which forms in alkaline igneous rocks, such as nepheline syenites.
 Its name alludes to its ready solubility in acid.

 Eudialyte was first described in 1819 for an occurrence in nepheline syenite of the Ilimaussaq intrusive complex of southwest Greenland.

-Uses of eudialyte
+Uses

 Eudialyte is used as a minor ore of zirconium.
 Another use of eudialyte is as a minor gemstone, but this use is limited by its rarity, which is compounded by its poor crystal habit.
 These factors make eudialyte of primary interest as a collector's mineral.
 Eudialyte typically has a significant content of U, Pb, Nb, Ta, Zr, Hf, and rare earth elements (REE).
 Because of this, geoscientists use eudialyte as a geochronometer to date and investigate the genesis of the host rocks.

 Associated minerals

 Eudialyte is found associated with other alkalic igneous minerals, in addition to some minerals common to most igneous material in general.

 Associate minerals include: microcline, nepheline, aegirine, lamprophyllite, lorenzenite, catapleiite, murmanite, arfvedsonite, sodalite, aenigmatite, rinkite, låvenite, titanite and titanian magnetite.